The 3-Step Guide to Scoping a Bot Project That Gets Results

 It’s important to have clear KPIs that prove the value, reinforcing the benefits of developing an intelligent conversational AI solution.

 This will also help get full internal support for further phases.
-Check out our article on identifying the value of an AI chatbot to support you with this.
+Check out our article on identifying the value of an AI bot to support you with this.

-Now the chatbot project is ready to kick off.
+Now the bot project is ready to kick off.

 If you’re implementing a conversational AI project for the first time, you may find that once you go live the behavior of some of your customers changes.